matveynator/chicha-timekeeper-v2/README.md

   -pg-user string
     	PostgreSQL DB user. (default "postgres")
   -proxy string
-    	Proxy incoming data to another chicha collector.
+    	Proxy incoming data to another chicha listener.
 For example: -proxy '10.9.8.7:4000'.
   -race-type string
     	Valid race calculation variants are: 'delayed-start' or 'mass-start'.
 1. 'mass-start': start time is not taken into account as everybody starts at the same time, the first gate passage is equal to the short lap, positions are counted based on the minimum time to complete maximum number of laps/stages/gates including the short lap.
 2. 'delayed-start': start time is taken into account as everyone starts with some time delay, the first gate passage (short lap) is equal to the start time, positions are counted based on the minimum time to complete maximum number of laps/stages/gates excluding short lap. (default "mass-start")
   -timeout duration